The critters on this page are all of the class Gastropoda Univalves.

 But very little is known about this particular species.

 Coriocella sp in the image on the left was photographed by us in the Cocos Keeling islands.

 Similar to Nudibranchs, they too have evolved without a shell, or, when present in some species, it’s buried in the fleshy mantle wall.

 They are also experts in defense chemical warfare.

 Family: Aglajidae – Headshield Slugs

-As the name suggests, Headsheild Slugs have a well developed shield around the head, offering protection as they plough under the sand’s surface, which is where they live.
+As the name suggests, Headshield Slugs have a well developed shield around the head, offering protection as they plough under the sand’s surface, which is where they live.

-Also hermaphrodites, Headshield Slugs mate in chains of 3 or more, taking on the role of the male, the female or sometimes both as illustrated in Image 10.
+Also hermaphrodites, Headshield Slugs mate in chains of 3 or more, taking on the role of the male, the female or sometimes both as illustrated in the image on the left.

 Order: SACOGLOSSA – Sap Sucking Slugs

-Unlike Nudibranches all but a few Sap Sucking Slugs are herbivorous that feed on algae.
+Unlike Nudibranch all but a few Sap Sucking Slugs are herbivorous that feed on algae.